braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 ## Setting a Custom HTML In-App Message Action Listener

-Braze's SDK have a default `AppboyDefaultHtmlInAppMessageActionListener` class which is used if no custom listener is defined and logs the events.
+The Braze SDK has a default `AppboyDefaultHtmlInAppMessageActionListener` class which is used if no custom listener is defined and logs the events.
 If you require more control over how user interacts with different buttons inside a HTML in-app message, implement a custom `IHtmlInAppMessageActionListener` class.

 ### Step 1: Implement a HTML In-App Message Action Listener

-Create a class that implements [`IHtmlInAppMessageActionListener`][86]
+Create a class that implements [`IHtmlInAppMessageActionListener`][86].

 The callbacks in your `IHtmlInAppMessageActionListener` will be called whenever user initiates any of the following actions inside HTML in-app message:
 - Clicks on close button.